-Information interviewing is a great way to build your network and learn important information about occupations, organizations, and industries.
-If you have additional questions or require assistance to begin planning for an information interview, visit The Career Center.
+Job shadowing and information interviewing are great ways to build your network and learn important information about occupations, organizations, and industries.
+If you have additional questions or require assistance to begin planning for an information interview or job shadow experience, visit The Career Center.